sonatype-nexus-community/nexus-platform-reference/README.md

 ```
 This container makes it's own self-signed cert so you'll have to push past the warning in your browser.
 If Chrome doesn't want to let you past you just need to click on the window and type "thisisusafe" ENTER.

-You should now have a fully functioning Nexus Platform
+You should now have a fully functioning Nexus Platform!

 To stop, use docker-compose: